 - The public school enrollment rate did not keep pace with the SREB region from 2006 to 2011, and it is not expected to keep pace with the region from 2011 to 2016.
-About 745,000 students were enrolled in fall 2011. - From 2007 to 2017, the proportions of black and white students in the high school graduating class are expected to decline, and the proportion of Hispanic students is expected to grow. - The percentage of children living in poverty increased 3 percentage points since 2007.
+About 1 million students were enrolled in fall 2011. - From 2007 to 2017, the proportion of white students in the high school graduating class is expected to decline, the proportion of black students is expected to remain the same, and the proportion of Hispanic students is expected to grow. - The percentage of children living in poverty increased 3 percentage points since 2007.